simon-engledew/csharp-netstrings/README.markdown

 About
 =====

-Netstrings.cs is an implementation of the netstrings protocol ( http://cr.yp.to/proto/netstrings.txt )
+Netstrings.cs is an implementation of the netstrings protocol (<a href="http://cr.yp.to/proto/netstrings.txt">http://cr.yp.to/proto/netstrings.txt</a>)

-You can emit or decode single netstrings with the static methods <code>Netstrings.Encode(string value)</code> and <code>Netstrings.Decode(string value)</code>.
+You can emit or decode single netstrings with the static methods <code>NetstringWriter.Encode(string value)</code> and <code>NetstringReader.Decode(string value)</code>.

 You can also use the class to decode a stream of netstrings (such as a network socket):

 	using System;
-	using System.Collections.Generic;
-	using System.Linq;
-	using System.Text;
 	using System.IO;
+	using System.Net;
 	using System.Net.Sockets;
-	using System.Net;
 	using System.Threading;

-	namespace Crypto
+	namespace Netstrings
 	{
 		class Program
 		{